 Half the challenge of this exercise is to pay for the updates out of day-to-day funds.

-So out of the normal weekly funds we’ve managed to pay for three stools (one at a thrift store sale for $2.40 — yes, really — and two on Craigslist for $15), a mirror ($12) and four folding chairs ($20).
+So out of the normal weekly funds we’ve managed to pay for bar stools, a mirror ($12) and four folding chairs ($20).
 It’s also how we’ve covered the spray paint, sand paper, brushes and other supplies needed for various projects.
+Update: See the end results for the stools and for the mirror.)

 In fact we’ve only had to dip into the sales money once.
 That was for a $35 display case, which was a bit too big an expense in a week where we also had multiple doctor copays.